The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you so much for your support!

 If you have an adventurous child, there are many outdoor adventure programs available in this fun state.

 The YMCA offers awesome activities like horseback riding for day trips, or sleepaway camps like:

 Depending on the time of year, there are lots of different activities during the summer as well as in the off-season.
 And the YMCA is a great place to start.

-Another adventure that Michelle loved as a teen was the Colorado Outward Bound program.
-This retreat is a bit more intense as you’re involved in wilderness training and staying outdoors for several weeks.
+Please note that the Colorado Outward Bound program is a bit more intense as you’re involved in wilderness training and staying outdoors for several weeks.

 We’ve mentioned this in a previous episode, but one of our all-time favorite places for getting outdoors is the Rocky Mountain National Park.
 There are so many trails to explore in this vast National Park.

 It’s important to keep in mind that you may be limited to which trails you can go on depending on the time of year.

 Rocky Mountain National Park is a very wild place, and there are lots of animals that you’ll probably cross paths with.
 Stay out of the animals way and practice smart safety tips.